School of Governance, Law and Society

 The International Relations master's programme is cycle studies.
 Classes will be held Monday-Friday at night from 17:00-20:00.
 Many students will take advantage of this structure to also take advantage of internship, volunteer, and employment opportunities that arise.
 There may be some seminars and elective courses during the day, though they will not be frequent.

-The IR curricula allows for specialisation in one of two modules: "Globalisation and Regional Cooperation" or "International Security and Conflict Studies".
+The IR curricula allows for specialisation in one of two modules: "Changing World Order" or "International Security and Conflict Studies".
 In addition there is an elective section that enables a wide choice of courses so students can tailor their studies to their research interests.

 Check the study programme here.